Where did your studies take you after graduating in 2011?

 In January 2017 I took on the role of Engineering Manager at Simplot’s Echuca manufacturing plant, which is the home of the famous Leggo’s Pasta Sauce brand.
 My team consists of approximately 25 professional engineers and trades overseeing maintenance, project engineering, automation and reliability for the site.

 The past 12 months has been significant in the site's history as we transitioned the manufacturing of Chicken Tonight, Raguletto and Five Brothers sauces into Echuca following the acquisition of these brands by Simplot from Symington’s in 2016.

 Did the GAF scholarship influence you/your career beyond your years studying at Swinburne?

 The GAF scholarship has helped shape my career and personal development beyond studying.
 The connection with the Foundation continues to highlight the importance of being actively involved in the community and has provided a great professional network through the foundation alumni.
 George Alexander's notion of ‘planting seeds and hoping they grow into pretty big trees’ has also encouraged me to support others in the form of mentoring, particularly those early in their professional careers.
 This has proven to be a rewarding exercise and something I look forward to doing for years to come.

 Are you still involved with the community?

-What’s the next stage in your career looking like?
+What's the next stage in your career look like?
 What’s coming up for you?